 The most important part of planning a trip, especially if you are going to be on a budget, is to do your homework.

 Not only did I get the best deals booking my flights on a Tuesday, but even better deals scheduling flights to leave on Tuesdays, Wednesdays, or Thursdays, with a return flight on any day except Sunday.
 When I fly out on a holiday, prices tend to drop even more.
-For example, on Thanksgiving Day, 2009, my round-trip ticket to Lima, Perú cost $537.
-This included a seven-hour layover in El Salvador where my cab driver and I hung out at the beach and had a delicious seafood lunch before returning to the airport to catch my next flight to Lima..
+For example, one Thanksgiving Day, my round-trip ticket from San Francisco, California to Lima, Perú cost $537.
+This included a seven-hour layover in El Salvador where my cab driver and I hung out at the beach and had a delicious seafood lunch before cruising around the sun coast sight seeing, and then returned to the airport to catch my next flight to Lima.

 An Afro-Peruvian dance instructor asked me about my motive for staying in a poor, non-touristy area when most visitors stay in nice hotels like the Hilton, and visit famous tourist attractions like Macchu Picchu.
 My response was to improve my level of Spanish fluency and to experience African heritage.
 You don't get these things paying exorbitant amounts of money in five-star hotels and hanging around expensive tour guides.
 Speaking of tours, I've gotten a much better deal hiring a struggling, hardworking citizen who can use some extra cash.
 Being with local people has its advantages because they shelter you from the gringo tax.

 What is the gringo tax?
 It's when you are being overcharged by shopkeepers and taxi drivers because you are a gringo.
 What is a gringo?
 The meaning varies, depending on the country, but it basically means foreigner.
 In Perú, for example, if you are not from the South American continent, you are considered a gringo, and they don't care if you are from Mexico, Puerto Rico or Spanish Harlem.